Trusted Tree Service in Tea, SD

 Tea is not like most communities near Sioux Falls when it comes to tree care.
 It has three very specific situations happening simultaneously that directly affect every homeowner with trees on their property and most people do not know about any of them until there is already a problem.

 Tea is one of only 13 communities in all of South Dakota with a confirmed Emerald Ash Borer infestation.
-That list includes Sioux Falls, Brandon, Canton, Hartford, and Crooks and Tea is fully inside the active Lincoln County quarantine zone.
+That list includes Sioux Falls, Brandon, Hartford, Crooks and Tea is fully inside the active Lincoln County quarantine zone.
 If you have ash trees on your property, they are at risk right now.

 Tea has a city ordinance Section 9.05(c) of the Municipal Code that makes tree pruning a legal responsibility for every property owner.
 It is not a suggestion.
 It is an enforceable municipal requirement that most Tea homeowners have never heard of.